sindhri/Ellen/README.md

 # Ellen Hoffman fish data aggregation

 ## Pipeline 1: Best Recovery Drug
+### Goal:
-Goal: Multiple drugs were applied to mutant fish.
+Multiple drugs were applied to mutant fish.
 Identify the one drug that will make the fish behave the most like the wild type.
-Steps:
+### Steps:
 1. calculate zscore based on wild type, calculate_zscore.m/calculate_zscore_burst.m
 2. average across all the fish for each drug and geno (HOM and WT), average_after_zscore.m
 3. make clustergram, avgz_to_clustergram.m
 4. PCA and euclidean distance.

-Details:
+More Details:
 The following two process lines work:

 Individualdata ---> calculate_zscore ---> average_after_zscore ---> avgz_to_clustergram